 Junk silver coins are easily recognizable and frequently traded among bullion dealers, investors, and those seeking a reliable store of value.

-When minted, these coins were made from a 90% pure silver alloy.
-Today, they are a store of value sold by coin dealers, antique dealers, pawn shops, and online precious metals dealers, often at a small premium over their melt value.
+These coins were made from a 90% pure silver alloy when minted.
+Today, they are a store of value sold by coin dealers, antique dealers, pawn shops, and online precious metals dealers, often at a slight premium over their melt value.

 Due to their ease of liquidity, they are recognizable and frequently traded among bullion dealers, investors, and preppers.

-Silver dollar coins, particularly the Morgan Silver Dollar and the Peace Silver Dollar are often included only in junk silver if they are very worn, damaged, or considered in cull condition.
+Silver dollar coins, notably the Morgan Silver Dollar and the Peace Silver Dollar, are often included only in junk silver if they are very worn, damaged, or considered in cull condition.
 Collectors are usually willing to pay a premium for antique silver dollar coins.

 How much is junk silver worth?